min-hieu/min-hieu/README.md

 -->
-- 👁 I’m currently working on Computer Vision and AI
+- 👁 I’m currently studying at KSA
-- 👯 I’m looking to collaborate on any Machine Learning/Computer Graphics
 - 📫 How to reach me: hieu1052k3@gmail.com